 Jane Elder is executive director of the Wisconsin Academy.
 She brings to the Wisconsin Academy a strong background in public policy leadership, nonprofit management, and involvement in Wisconsin arts.
 Her career has focused on environmental policy and communications, while personal interests include theater, modern dance and painting.

-Bethany Jurewicz is the business and event manager at the Wisconsin Academy.
+Bethany Jurewicz is the director of operations and events at the Wisconsin Academy.
 With her BA in Art History from Pennsylvania State University, MA in Contemporary Art from Sotheby’s Institute of Art, London and over ten years of experience in Business Operations and Event Coordination in the for-profit sector, Bethany is excited to transition her career to the nonprofit world.

-Matt Rezin is data & office systems coordinator for the Wisconsin Academy.
-Since graduating from UW-Madison in 2009, he has worked for local nonprofit organizations such as Goodman Community Center and Madison Public Library Foundation.
-Matt's personal interests include a healthy appetite for pop culture, Wisconsin sports and teams, and niche sports like cycling and sumo wrestling.
+Matt Rezin is building manager & outreach coordinator for the Wisconsin Academy.
+After graduating from UW-Madison, he has worked for Madison nonprofit organizations such as Goodman Community Center and Madison Public Library Foundation in a variety of roles from development to youth education program coordination.
+Matt's personal interests include a healthy appetite for pop culture, Wisconsin sports, and all manner of other niche sports and competition.

 Amanda E. Shilling is development director of the Wisconsin Academy.
 Amanda joined the Wisconsin Academy in 2013, having served as Ten Chimneys Foundation’s development manager since 2001.
 Prior to Ten Chimneys Foundation, Amanda worked in development and subscription sales at Milwaukee Repertory Theater.
 She holds a BA in arts administration from the University of Wisconsin–Stevens Point.